btcjon/WebAI/readme.md

 ## Usage
 Users interact with the application through a command-line interface.
 They can specify which LLM to use with command-line flags (e.g., --bing for Bing, --bard for Bard).
 To send a request to an LLM, users simply type their query into the command line.

+## Memory Design (current work-in-progress)

+Short-Term Memory (Buffer Window): This part of the memory will hold the last N messages in the ongoing conversation.
+It's typically implemented as a queue or list data structure that can efficiently add new messages and remove old ones when the limit (N) is reached.
+Short-term memory helps the model to remember and respond to immediate context in the conversation.

+Long-Term Memory (Supabase Database): This will be a Supabase database that stores past conversations.
+Each record in the database will include a user ID, session ID, timestamp, user message, and AI response.
+This allows the retrieval of past interactions for a user or a particular session, which is useful for maintaining context across multiple sessions and providing a personalized user experience.
+The user can access historical data using the user_id and session_id.
+We will have functions to store and retrieve data from this database.

+Vector Storage (Pinecone): This is used for efficient storage and retrieval of memory.
+For each significant entity or concept, we'll generate a vector representation and store it in Pinecone.
+When we need to retrieve information, we can generate a vector for the current context and use it to retrieve the most similar vectors (and their associated information) from Pinecone.
+This can be especially helpful when dealing with large datasets or complex concepts.

+Entity Summary Memory: This can be used to store summarized information about different entities that the AI has interacted with.
+This can help the AI provide accurate and relevant responses when those entities are mentioned in future interactions.

 ## Improvements to be made
 - add conversation memory
 - add vector storage